h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 ![sensitivity-analysis-8-change-prediction](assets/sensitivity-analysis-8-change-prediction.jpg)

 Change the priors_count value from four to zero.
 Right after, click on the rescore option (on the top left corner where the table is located); something similar to the above page should appear.
 Here we see that the prediction has been flipped, and as well we come to realize that this person was judged based on his prior counts.
 It is worth noting that this person perhaps obtained such four prior counts because of racism in our judicial system and, therefore, was predicted by the model as a true two_year_recid.
-I am not saying that’s true, but given our biased judicial system, that’s not hard to believe.
+Given our biased judicial system, that’s not hard to believe.
 It's something to think for now.

 ![sensitivity-analysis-9-id-1-prior-count](assets/sensitivity-analysis-9-id-1-prior-count.jpg)